marcelpatrick/End-to-End-Pipeline-for-Robotics-ML-Training-with-Synthetic-Data-on-Nvidia-Isaac-SIM/README.md

 - Clone repo: https://github.com/NVIDIA-AI-IOT/synthetic_data_generation_training_workflow.git
 - Configure generate_data.sh
 - Run generate_data.sh

-##### DON NOT CLONE THE REPO FROM:
+##### DON NOT CLONE AGAIN THE REPO FROM:
 https://learn.nvidia.com/courses/course?course_id=course-v1:DLI+S-OV-30+V1&unit=block-v1:DLI+S-OV-30+V1+type@vertical+block@aced7cf26b974581baf48fae53b70341 :  “Fine-Tuning and Validating an AI Perception Model > Lecture: Training a Model With Synthetic Data”
+Once you get to this point in the Nvidia course it will prompt you to download the same repo AGAIN:
 ```
 Optional: Training Your Own Model
 For those interested in training their own model, follow these steps using the Synthetic Data Generation Training Workflow:
 1. Clone the GitHub project and navigate to the local_train.ipynb notebook.
 ```
-- This repo does NOT contain important folders such as “/workspace/tao-experiments/palletjack_sdg/palletjack_data/distractors_warehouse/Camera/rgb” that the model users to fetch the data to train from.
-If you try running the model from this repo it will throw you an error.
+- This repo will NOT contain important folders such as “/workspace/tao-experiments/palletjack_sdg/palletjack_data/distractors_warehouse/Camera/rgb” that the model uses to fetch the data to train from.
+If you download the repo again and try running the model from there it will throw you an error.
 - Instead, go to the folder where you saved the repo from the previous step ("Generate Synthetic Data") and run local_train.ipynb from there”.
-This repo DOES contain “/workspace/tao-experiments/palletjack_sdg/palletjack_data/distractors_warehouse/Camera/rgb” and the other needed folders because they get generated during the synthetic data generation step.
+This repo DOES contain “/workspace/tao-experiments/palletjack_sdg/palletjack_data/distractors_warehouse/Camera/rgb” and the other needed folders because they were generated during the synthetic data generation step.
 (This is not in Nvidia's original documentation)

 #### 2.1- Install Ubuntu and Open Ubuntu CLI
 - Some of the code in the jupyter notebook that runs the model is for Linux, so if you are running from a windows machine you need to install Ubuntu (Linux environment for Windows) and run everything from the Ubuntu CLI